Tesla CEO Musk puts $100 mln jolt into quest for carbon removal

 Carbon capture and storage has drawn growing interest as a warming climate has melted glaciers, intensified tropical storms and resulted in “sunny day flooding” of more and more coastal areas.
 While countries are working to reduce emissions, scientists say carbon removal technology will also be crucial to the goal of getting emissions to net zero by 2050.

-"I don’t think we are currently doomed," Musk said.
-"If we keep going, complacent, there is some risk of non linear climate change."

-Carbon capture projects have already drawn backing from Silicon Valley startups, public officials worried about the slow pace of cutting emissions, and emitters including oil companies seeking to offset their climate impacts.
+Carbon capture projects have already drawn backing from Silicon Valley startups aiming for a technological solution to climate change, public officials worried about the slow pace of cutting emissions, and emitters including oil companies seeking to offset their climate impacts.

 The technology is not yet commercially viable.
 Removing carbon costs more than $300 per metric tonne in a world that each year emits greenhouse gases equivalent to about 50 billion tonnes of carbon dioxide.
 By 2050, some 10 billion tonnes of carbon capture may be needed, by some estimates.